-This production of food is inefficient, uses huge resources including artificial chemicals and a lot of fossil fuels to grow, harvest and transport, when shocking figures for the global impact of beef are produced, this is why.
+This production of food is inefficient and uses huge resources, including artificial chemicals and a lot of fossil fuels to grow, harvest and transport the feed.
+When shocking figures for the global impact of beef are produced, this is why.

 The animals produce methane and CO2 from enteric fermentation with no sequestration mechanism meaning this is not a cyclical emission, there is no interaction with soil biology and water is often polluted with an over concentration of animal waste, it also obviously offers a very poor quality of life for the animals.